-Work mobility was incorporated into the Phillips curve equation by means of two different coefficients alternatively: mobility rate and a share of "in" commuters of the total number of active jobs in the region.
+Work mobility was incorporated into the Phillips curve equation by means of two different coefficients alternatively: the mobility rate and the share of "in" commuters in the total number of active jobs in the region.
 Mobility rate coefficients were provided by the NIS and show the share of mobile workers, who work outside their region of residence, in the total number of employed in regions and in the country as a whole.
-On order to provide an insight view on the principal directions and nature of the labor mobility between different Belgian regions we constructed another measurement of the rate of commuting - a share of "in" commuters in the total number of active jobs in the region.
-Dynamics of both coefficients is presented in Figure 1a,b.
-It can be clearly seen from Figure 1b, that main inflows of commuters take place in Brussels.
+In order to provide insight in the principal directions and nature of the labor mobility between different Belgian regions we constructed another measurement of the commuting rate - a share of "in" commuters in the total number of active jobs in the region.
+Dynamics of both coefficients is presented in Figure 1 in Appendix C. It can be clearly seen from the Figure 1b, that main inflows of commuters take place in Brussels.